Italy

 Hotel Europa Skypool & Panorama

-Activity note: Walking up to 3 miles throughout the day and standing during field trip; generally flat terrain, uneven cobblestoned streets.
+Walking up to 3 miles throughout the day and standing during field trip; generally flat terrain, uneven cobblestoned streets.
 Elective climb to fortress tower 165 steps.

-Morning: Following breakfast, we gather in the meeting room for an Orientation session.
+Following breakfast, we gather in the meeting room for an Orientation session.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
-Breakfasts will be buffets.
-Other included meals will be plated and served from a set menu unless indicated otherwise; water is included, other beverages will be available for purchase.
-Evenings at leisure offer opportunities to make the program more meaningful and memorable through personal independent exploration, attending performances or other events, or simply relaxing and making new friends among fellow participants.
-The Group Leader will always be happy to offer suggestions.
 Periods in the schedule designated as "Free time" and "At leisure" offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times might change due to local circumstances/conditions.
 We will alert you as quickly as possible in the event of changes.
 Thank you for being so understanding.
-Following our Orientation session, we will embark on a walking field trip led by a knowledgeable local guide to explore the historical center of the town.
+Following our Orientation session, we will embark on a walking field trip led by a local expert to explore the historical center of the town.
 Our journey will take us to the Museo Civico, nestled within La Rocca di Riva, a medieval fortress on the lakefront surrounded by a picturesque canal and a drawbridge.
 Inside, the museum's permanent exhibition will provide a glimpse into the rich history of Lake Garda, from its Roman origins to the influence of Verona, the Republic of Venice, and the Austro-Hungarian Empire.
 We will also discover how this small town's strategic location played a role in World Wars I and II.

-Lunch: At a local restaurant.
+At a local restaurant.

-Afternoon: We will gather in the hotel meeting room for an informative presentation by a local expert, focusing on Trentino-Alto Adige (Trentino Sud Tirol), a captivating northern Italy region with borders with Austria and Switzerland.
-Renowned for its majestic mountain ranges, including the Alps and Dolomites, and enchanting lakes, the region has a long and storied past, dating back to ancient times when various tribes inhabited it.
+We will gather in the hotel meeting room for an informative presentation by a local expert, focusing on Trentino-Alto Adige (Trentino-Sudtirol), a region of northern Italy with borders with Austria and Switzerland.
+Renowned for its majestic mountain ranges, including the Alps and Dolomites, and lakes, the region has a long and storied past, dating back to ancient times when various tribes inhabited it.
 Over the centuries, it became a coveted territory, witnessing the rise and fall of different ruling powers, including the Roman Empire, the Lombards, and the Holy Roman Empire.
 The strategic location of Trentino-Alto Adige along the trade routes between Italy and northern Europe played a significant role in its history.
 In more recent times, the region experienced shifts in borders and cultural identity, reflecting the complex dynamics of its multi-ethnic composition.
 After a short break, the lecture topic will shift to a presentation delving into the culinary traditions and exquisite wines of Trentino-Alto Adige, providing us with a deeper understanding of the region's gastronomic heritage.
-Trentino-Alto Adige boasts a rich culinary heritage as diverse as its cultural tapestry.
+Trentino-Alto Adige boasts a rich culinary heritage that is as diverse as its cultural tapestry.
 Influenced by Italian and Austrian traditions, the region's cuisine offers a delightful fusion of flavors and techniques.
 Local specialties include hearty alpine dishes such as canederli (bread dumplings), speck (smoked ham), and Schlutzkrapfen (stuffed pasta).
 The region is also renowned for its exceptional wines, thanks to its favorable climate and unique terroir.
 From crisp white wines like Pinot Grigio and Gewürztraminer to elegant reds like Lagrein and Teroldego, Trentino-Alto Adige's vineyards produce a remarkable range of high-quality wines that perfectly complement the region's culinary delights.

 4